Indigenous International: Green Architecture Project — Rwanda

-All participants will be between the ages of 18-30 and must attend an art college or university.
-The young women will explore the culture, history, politics, and contemporary experience of Indigenous communities in America and African communities in Rwanda.
-This exploration will help the young women to conceptualize how their cultures intersect within the framework of a number of issues pertaining to the access to affordable housing, urban planning, environmental policy, and traditional architectural representation in the popular imagination.
-The understanding of this phenomenon will be actualized through the collaborative art exhibition that will be open for four months in Kigali.
+All artists involved in the project will be between the ages of 18-30.
+The artists will explore the culture, history, politics, and contemporary experience of Indigenous communities in the Americas and in Rwanda.
+This exploration will help the participants to conceptualize how their cultures intersect within the framework of a number of issues pertaining to access to affordable housing, urban planning, environmental policy, and traditional architectural representation in the popular imagination.
+The understanding of this phenomenon will be actualized through the collaborative art projects realized through an online and in-person exchange.

 The U.S. Embassy in Kigali, Rwanda is a major partner for the Indigenous International: Green Architecture Project.
 The Indigenous International: Green Architecture Project coincides with the U.S. Embassy Kigali Public Affairs Section’s program priority to promote inclusive country-led development.
 The project also falls in alignment with the U.S. Embassy Kigali Public Affairs Section’s mission to support artistic and cultural workshops, joint performances and exhibitions, cultural heritage conservation and preservation programs, professional and academic exchanges and programs, and to promote opportunities for vulnerable populations including, girls and women.

 The United States and the Republic of Rwanda enjoy a partnership that began in 1962, just after Rwandan independence.
 This Rwandan-American partnership is deeply rooted in the shared ideals of our two countries.
 The U.S. Embassy in Kigali works together with the Republic of Rwanda to strengthen the bilateral partnership by advancing the key goals of regional stability, shared economic prosperity, and expanding democracy, human rights, media freedom, and access to justice within the Republic of Rwanda.